Where performance counts!

 • Dog Coat Color

-This comprehensive site from the University of Saskatchewan is maintained by a researcher who is actively involved in research on coat color genetics.
+This comprehensive site from a researcher who has been actively involved in research on coat color genetics.
 It is the most accurate and up-to-date site I am aware of that discusses the inheritance of dog coat color.

 • 2006 Article on the Identification of the Merle Gene

 OK, so this is pretty heavy reading, but it's also fascinating if you have any interest in genetics.
 Download the pdf file and read it at your convenience.
 It seems that merle coloring results from the insertion of a decent sized sequence of DNA into a gene.
 Most non-merle Shelties do not have this insertion at all.
 Occasionally the insertion gets shortened during the cell duplication process, and the resulting damaged insertion can no longer produce merle.
 These are also non-merle Shelties.
-This may be the explanation of the occasional tricolor produced by a double merle.
+This appears to explain the occasional tricolor produced by a double merle.
 Of interest to our Great Dane friends is that some of the normal appearing harlequins have turned out to be unsuspected double merles!

 • Genetic Testing For Coat Color

-Veterinarians in Canada can order this DNA test for the merle gene.
+Veterinarians can order this DNA test for the merle gene through Idexx Laboratories..
 This can be useful for occasional inapparent cryptic merle, or for the merle Sheltie which has more white than usual so that it is not readily apparent whether or not the dog is a double merle.
-Veterinarians in the USA can order the test through Idexx Laboratories.
-The test code is MER, and the requisition form should specify that the test is to be sent to the Markham, Ontario Laboratory.
-The test requires either an EDTA (lavender-top) blood tube or two sterile cheek swabs.
-Be prepared: neither your American veterinarian nor the customer representative at Idexx in the USA will know anything about the test!
-It's not in their test directory, but the lab can send it to their Canadian lab to be run.
+The test is called "Merle Coat Color Gene-Canine", the test code is 3341.
+The test requires either an EDTA (lavender-top) blood tube or two sterile cheek swabs, refrigerated and sent on ice.
+Be prepared: neither your American veterinarian nor possibly the customer service representative at Idexx will know anything about the test!
 The test must be ordered through a veterinarian with an Idexx account.
+The samples used to be sent to Idexx's Markham, Ontario lab to be run.
+I don't know if this is still the case.

 Dog Genetics & Breeding